 A Service Account sits in the default screen of WeChat and the message goes straight to the top of conversation list every time it is updated.
 This ensures that you are highly visible.
 With a Service Account you can send messages to your subscribers up to four times a month.
 Every time you publish new content, your followers will receive an obvious alert via push notification.
 A Service Account also enables a number of API functions for seamless integration between your WeChat official account and your official website or mobile app.

 However, the downside to this type of account is that subscribers will not notice when there is new content available.
 All Subscription Accounts are grouped together in the one place and the alert will appear in the Subscription Accounts folder.
 It is much less apparent and subscribers will need to actively look for the new content update in the one folder.
 Subscription Accounts also has less functionality.
 For example, it is not possible to link directly to a WeChat Store.

 A summary of difference between subscription and service accounts

-Which WeChat Marketing Account Should Your Brand Choose?
+Which WeChat Marketing Account Should Your Business Choose?

 Both accounts have their pros and cons, and marketers will need to focus on viable campaigns to make the most of the limited options available.
-Brands need to consider their ultimate goal, and how WeChat marketing ties in with their other marketing strategies.
+Businesses need to consider their ultimate goal, and how WeChat marketing ties in with their other marketing strategies.